30 October 2021

 - Self-employed house cleaners will often adjust their hourly rates depending on their perception of the customer's capacity to pay, charging people in wealthy suburbs higher rates than others.
 Trades people often adopt the same pricing strategy.

 - Price checks on the same basket of goods often reveals that pricing within the same supermarket chain varies from suburb to suburb.
 This is explained by the chains as simply the store manager exercising discretion in response to competition or clearing slow moving stock, however it is suspected that prices are set in response to the willingness of consumers to pay.
-Some socioeconomic groups are more price sensitive than others.
+Some socioeconomic groups are more price sensitive than others, and some categories or brands are in greater demand in different locations.

 Price discrimination works best if...